bblfsh/documentation/alternatives.md

 control flow and expressions, while Kythe focuses on class hierarchy, dependencies, etc.

-Also, Babelfish provides a unified IR across languages, which is defined as a non-goal of Kythe.
+Babelfish provides a unified IR across languages, which is defined as a non-goal of Kythe.

+At the same time since Babelfish only processes one file at the time, it cannot resolve symbolic references in the code, while the goal on Kythe project is to provide this information with a very high accuracy.

-Kythe requires to instrument language compilers and build systems while Babelfish uses native language parsers to get an AST, allowing to develop a new language driver in less time.
+Kythe requires to instrument language compilers and build systems (by modifying the sources of compiler and build system), while Babelfish uses native language parsers to get an AST, allowing to develop a new language driver in less time.

-Kythe also provides a way to process the whole project, while for now Babelfish is focused on processing individual files.
+Kythe requires a project to be built to be processed because of integration with compilers and build systems, while Babelfish can process only individual files.

 ## [Language Server Protocol](https://microsoft.github.io/language-server-protocol/)